MikPoik/BotTailor/replit.md

 This project is a full-stack React chat widget application featuring an Express.js backend and a React frontend.
 Its primary purpose is to provide an embeddable customer support chat widget for any website.
 The widget supports rich messaging, including text, interactive cards, menus, and quick replies, aiming to offer a comprehensive and customizable communication tool for businesses.
 The vision is to enable seamless integration of sophisticated chat functionalities, enhancing user engagement and support capabilities across various web platforms.

-## User Preferences

-Preferred communication style: Simple, everyday language.

-### Notes for agent

-For server routes, create modular structure with separation of concerns Use modular design for features
-UI design choices should be mobile first unless stated otherwise.
-If you need to use OpenAI models, model "gpt-4.1" is the newest model released on 14.4.2025

 # Development Workflow Policies & Guidelines

 **Version:** 2.0